kevinpettersson/scheduling-application/docs/RAD/rad.md

 This is our DoD, definition of *done*:

 #### Functionality:
-1. The feature works as intended and meets all acceptance criteria outlined in the associated user stories.
+1. The feature works as intended and meets all acceptance criteria listed in the associated user stories.

 #### Code/testing:
 2. The code has passed all our unit tests.